jdybuncio/dsi_capstone_1/README.md

 Can we predict a student's relationship status based on their academic performance and outcomes?

-This project aims to explore how work-life balance impacts performance by examining whether certain performance/productivity measures (e.g. high school students' final grade in a given subject) are useful in predicting measures of social connection (e.g. whether a student is in a romantic relationship).

 ## MVP
 1. Encode features so that data can be analyzed via logistic regression
 2. Leverage Cross Validation to aid in model/feature selection
-3. Using the CV selected model, conduct logistic regression analysis to explore the relationship between relationship status and educational outcomes/characteristics
+3. Using the CV selected model, conduct logistic regression analysis to explore how well the 'best' model can predict relationship status using educational outcomes/characteristics

 # The Data: EDA